LibraGenX80/SHARKonvnet/README.md

 * Change directory to `scripts` and run `python prep_mnist_data.py`.
 This will download, unpack and normalize the MNIST dataset to `data/mnist/`.
 * Change directory to the root of the project and run `make mnist`.
 This will compile `tests/MnistTest.cpp` into `obj/MnistTest.o`.
 * Run with `./obj/MnistTest.o`.
 You should see some info about the convnet (specified in `tests/MnistTest.cpp`), and then some progress info every 500 itertation.
 After 2000 iterations the 01-loss should be around 4%.
 It converges to a little below 1%.

+Just join the branches and make it more convenient for you